pineboat/pineboat.github.io/content/post/javascript-service-workers-add-to-home-screen-install-progressive-web-apps.md

 If you refresh the browser window on `localhost:8000` now, you can see `Ready` printed on the console.
 Chrome shows a pop up `Add this app to the shelf to access it easily later`.

 Click on the `Add to home screen` link within the dev tools.
 You don't see any error.
 Instead, the app is added to the list of applications.
-In my case, I'm using [Elementary OS](https://elementaryos.io), which shows the application in the list.
+In my case, I'm using [Elementary OS](https://elementaryos.io), which shows the icon in the application list for easier access.

 That's less than 40 lines, including the manifest to convert a bare `html` file into an app that you can install.